 2. LE LOUVRE

 You cannot go to Paris without heading to the Louvre: a mecca for all art lovers and arguably the world’s largest and most beautiful museum.
 Originally built as a fortress and then used as a palace, it wasn’t until the French Revolution that the Louvre was officially used as the place to house all of the nation’s masterpieces.
-Nowadays, the museum is usually very crowded, but the opportunity to see wonderful works of art in such a historical and architecturally beautiful buildings of the world is hard to pass up.
+Nowadays, the museum is usually very crowded.
+It's hard to pass up the opportunity to see wonderful works of art in one of the world's most historical and architecturally beautiful building.
 Just don’t expect to see everything in one visit – since it would take about 100 days, all day each day, to see every work of art - even if you allotted just 30 seconds to each piece!
 So pick a few sections (don’t just stop at the Mona Lisa) , take your time and think about the other people who have walked through these walls.

 3. MARCHÉ AUX PUCES DE ST. OUEN